 Donna Thatcher, Director, Riverside Nature Center at the Farmington Museum

-Butler Corner, located above Dolores, sits adjacent to the national forest.
-Observe Broad-tailed Hummingbird and Barn Swallow before embarking upon a series of easy trails that cover approximately two miles.
-With more than 50 bluebird nesting boxes along the trails, expect to see both Mountain & Western bluebirds as well as Tree Swallow and House Wren.
-The habitat, consisting of mature Ponderosa Pine, an open understory of Gambel Oak and mountain shrub, may attract Mountain & Black-capped chickadees, Northern Flicker, Black-chinned Hummingbird, White-breasted Nuthatch, Violet-green Swallow, Clark’s Nutcracker, Steller’s Jay, Western Tanager and Spotted Towhee.
-Target birds could include Red Crossbill, Williamson’s Sapsucker, Northern Saw-whet Owl, Brown Creeper, Pygmy Nuthatch, Chipping Sparrow, Grace’s Warbler and Hermit Thrush.
-Staid alpacas, rambunctious goats, friendly dogs, numerous chickens and geese add to the ambience.
+Butler Corner sits adjacent to national forest above Dolores.
+Observe Broad-tailed Hummingbird and Barn Swallow before embarking upon easy trails that cover approximately two miles.
+With more than 50 nest boxes along the trails, expect to see Mountain & Western bluebirds as well as Tree Swallow and House Wren.
+The expanded tour includes the Boggy Draw and House Creek areas.
+Habitats of mature Ponderosa Pine, an open understory of Gambel Oak and mountain shrubs attract chickadees, Northern Flicker, Black-chinned Hummingbird, White-breasted Nuthatch, Violet-green Swallow, Clark’s Nutcracker, Steller’s Jay, Western Tanager and Spotted Towhee.
+Target birds: Red Crossbill, Williamson’s Sapsucker, Northern Saw-whet Owl, Brown Creeper, Pygmy Nuthatch, Chipping Sparrow, Grace’s Warbler and Hermit Thrush.
 Easy to moderate.
-NO LUNCH.
+Lunch provided.